-We also try to enter as many School Games competitions as possible so children have the chance to take part and be challenged in competitive sport.
-With the new funding, we are now able to offer children a wide range of sporting opportunities along with specialist coaching.
+We also try to enter as many School Games competitions as possible, so children have the chance to take part and be challenged in competitive sport.
+With the PE and Sport Premium funding, we are also able to offer children a wide range of sporting opportunities along with specialist coaching.

 We feel this money should be spent broadening the experience the children can take from sport, therefore engaging and challenging those who we could not previously.